AdobeDocs/marketo.en/help/marketo/product-docs/personalization/segmentation-and-snippets/segmentation/create-a-segmentation.md

    >
    >If you get an error message during approval and require assistance in reducing the complexity of your segmentation, please contact [Marketo Support](https://nation.marketo.com/t5/Support/ct-p/Support).

 1. Drag and drop the Segments around to change their order.
-Once done, click on **Create**.
+Once done, click on **[!UICONTROL Create]**.

    ![](assets/image2014-9-15-10-3a1-3a30.png)